HRMS Software Development: A Step-by-Step Guide

 The Discovery Phase

-Among the various stages of software development for the HR team department, the discovery stage is fundamental.
+Among the various stages of software development for the HR team department, the project discovery process is fundamental.

 The team identifies and analyzes requirements and business goals to propose a technical implementation, set project timelines, and estimate development costs.